dancout/openai_tool_flow/docs/round_3/REQUESTED UPDATES.md

 # ROUND 3
-## REQUESTED UPDATES
+### Context
-I need your help with the following content:
+I need your help with the following content.
+The "CONDENSED ACCEPTANCE CRITERIA" is a summarized, machine readable (potentially non-exhaustive) version of the requirements.
+Cross-reference the "USER-DEFINED REQUESTS" section for supplemental details and requirements.

 ### Instructions
 - Please fulfill each of the requested updates for each section below.